dreasgrech/AssettoCorsaRealisticTrackday/lib/ac_apps/README.md

 - `ray:cars(culling)`

   Ray/cars intersection.
 Accounts for ray length (since 0.2.10).
+Casts a ray against actual cars visual 3D geometry, so it’s likely you don’t need it and would be happier with `:carCollider()`.

   Parameters: